A large-scale, real-life experiment

 2017; Lefohn et al., 2018).
 Simon et al. (2015) reported similar

-(see Lefohn et al., 2017).
-The use of annual average and median
+increasing (see Lefohn et al., 2017).

-coming up and the high end coming down of the ozone distribution.
+low end coming up and the high end coming down of the ozone distribution.

 Reduced NOx emissions will give rise to a narrower frequency